 A marine Vibrio normally associated with food poisonings involving seafood consumption.
+Especially oysters.
 It is a major cause of food poisoning in Asian countries.
 Certain strains (Kanagawa phenomenon-positive, KP+) are primarily involved with human disease.

 Temperature: Range 5-43°C, optimum 37°C. Growth is very rapid under optimum conditions.